Tyler Nelson (basketball): Greensboro Swarm (2018–2020)

-After going undrafted in the 2018 NBA Draft, Nelson was signed by the Minnesota Timberwolves in the NBA Summer League and appeared in three games, averaging 1.3 points per game.
+After going undrafted in the 2018 NBA draft, Nelson was signed by the Minnesota Timberwolves in the NBA Summer League and appeared in three games, averaging 1.3 points per game.
 Nelson was selected with the third overall pick of the 2018 NBA G League draft by the Greensboro Swarm.
 He subsequently was added to the Swarm's training camp roster.

 Texas Legends (2020)

 On February 28, 2020, Nelson was traded to the Texas Legends alongside Josh Perkins in exchange for Quincy Acy and a second-round pick in the 2020 G League draft.
 On November 23, 2019, Nelson recorded 17 points, one rebound, one assist and one steal in a win over the Windy City Bulls.

-Rostock Seawolves (2021–present)
+Rostock Seawolves (2021–2024)

-On January 22, 2021, Nelson signed with the Rostock Seawolves of the German Basketball_Bundesliga.
+On January 22, 2021, Nelson signed with the Rostock Seawolves of the German Basketball Bundesliga.

+Kolossos Rodou (2024–2025)

+On September 26, 2024, Nelson moved to Kolossos Rodou.
+On January 14, 2025, Nelson was released from the Greek club.

+Science City Jena (2025–present)

+On January 15, 2025, he signed with Science City Jena of the German ProA.
+He retired in 2025 and returned to Fairfield University, where he was named Director of NIL Operations and Player Relations.